Lipreading Teacher Training Course

 Many deafened and hard of hearing people have found lipreading classes to be of great benefit.
-Besides lipreading skills, lipreading classes can help people to develop other communication skills and tactics to use in difficult situations.
+Lipreading classes can help people to develop lipreading and many other useful communication skills and tactics to use in difficult situations.

 Lipreading classes can help people who use hearing aids and cochlear implants to gain more benefit from them.

 Lipreading teachers can provide information about useful equipment (for example for the television and telephone); statutory and voluntary services; and also national and local organisations.